-The twenty choristers of St John’s College Choir are part of a centuries-old tradition with a vibrant modern present.
+The Choristers of St John’s College Choir are part of a centuries-old tradition with a vibrant modern present.

-- The boys sing six services a week in the College Chapel during university terms, and tour the world twice a year, including recently the USA, China, Japan and throughout Europe.
+- The children Choristers sing six services a week in the College Chapel during university terms, and tour the world twice a year, including recently the USA, China, Japan and throughout Europe.

 - A peerless musical education is just part of the Choristers’ experience - they all board among the 450 other pupils of the academically renowned St John’s College School described by the Good Schools Guide as ‘magically happy’.
 They live together in a homely boarding house from which they walk each day across the College grounds to the Chapel.